A General Nonlinear Observer Design for Inertial Navigation Systems with Almost Global Stability Guarantees: Problem Formulation

 \section{Problem Formulation}

-Let $\iframe$ be an inertial frame, $\bframe$ be an NED body-fixed frame attached to the center of mass of a rigid body (vehicle) and the rotation matrix $R\in\so$ be the orientation (attitude) of frame $\bframe$ with respect to $\iframe$.
+Let $\iframe$ be an inertial frame, $\bframe$ be a North-East-Down (NED) body-fixed frame attached to the center of mass of a rigid body (vehicle) and the rotation matrix $R\in\so$ be the orientation (attitude) of frame $\bframe$ with respect to $\iframe$.
 Consider the following 3D kinematics of a rigid body

 where the vectors $\posif\in\R^{3}$ and $\velif\in\R^{3}$ denote the position and linear velocity of the rigid body expressed in frame $\iframe$, respectively, $\omega$ is the angular velocity of $\bframe$ with respect to $\iframe$ expressed in $\bframe$, $\gravifr\in\R^{3}$ is the gravity vector expressed in $\iframe$, and $\accelbfr\in\R^{3}$ is the 'apparent acceleration' capturing all non-gravitational forces applied to the rigid body expressed in frame $\bframe$.